Planter class: Revolution and abolitionism

-Runaway slaves, known as Maroons, hid in the jungles away from civilization and lived off the land and what could be stolen in violent raids on the island's sugar and coffee plantations.
+Some Runaway slaves, lived as Maroons, hiding in the jungles and living off the land and what could be stolen in violent raids on the island's sugar and coffee plantations.
 Although the numbers in the bands grew large (sometimes into the thousands), they generally lacked the leadership and strategy to accomplish large-scale objectives.
 In April 1791, a massive slave insurgency rose violently against the plantation system, setting a precedent of resistance to slavery.
 In 1793, George Washington, owner of the Mount Vernon plantation, signed into law the first Fugitive Slave Act, guaranteeing a right for a slave master to recover an escaped slave.

 On 4 February 1794, during the French Revolution, the National Assembly of the First Republic abolished slavery in France and its colonies.
 The military successes of the French Republic and of Napoleon Bonaparte carried across Europe the ideals of egalitarianism and brought into question the practice of slavery in the colonies of other European powers.
 In Britain, a fledgling abolitionist movement received a major boost after the 1772 Somerset v Stewart court case, which affirmed that English common law did not uphold the legality of slavery.
 Eleven years later in 1783, a group of Britons, many of them Quakers, founded an abolitionist organisation in London.
 William Wilberforce led the cause of abolition through his campaign in the Parliament of Great Britain.
 His efforts finally abolished the slave trade in the British Empire with the 1807 Slave Trade Act.
 He continued to campaign for the abolition of slavery in the British Empire, which he did not see, with the 1833 Slavery Abolition Act receiving Royal Assent the week after his death, in July 1833.